mike442144/seenreq/README.md

  * uri|option
  * [options](#options)
  * callback
+    - error: Error, An error instance representing the error during the execution
+	- rst: Array, An array representing if exists, e.g. [true, false, true, false, false]

 __seen.dispose()__

- * dispose resources of repo.
-If you are using repo other than memory, like Redis and do not call `dispose`, the connection will keep forever, thus your process will never exit.
+dispose resources of repo.
+If you are using repo other than memory, like Redis you should call `dispose` to release connection.

 Options
 -----------------
  * removeKeys: Array, Ignore specified keys when doing normalization.
 For instance, there is a `ts` property in the url like `http://www.xxx.com/index?ts=1442382602504` which is timestamp and it should be same whenever you visit.
  * stripFragment: Boolean, Remove the fragment at the end of the URL (Default true).
- * rupdate: Boolean, Store in repo so that `seenreq` can hit the same `req` next time (Default true).
+ * rupdate: Boolean, it is short for `repo update`.
+Store in repo so that `seenreq` can hit the same `req` next time (Default true).
- * callback: Function, return result if using Redis repo.

 # RoadMap
  * add `mysql` repo to persist keys to disk.